helat001/Telco-Customers-Churn/README.md

 ##  Project Overview

-This project explores customer churn using a Telco dataset.
-I built an end-to-end machine learning pipeline using Python, focusing on preprocessing, exploratory data analysis, XGBoost modeling, and SHAP explainability.
+In this project, I explored customer churn using a Telco dataset.
+I built a full machine learning pipeline using Python, focusing on data cleaning, exploratory analysis, modeling with XGBoost, and explainability using SHAP.

 ---